HL7/fhir-saner/input/pagecontent/measure_creation.md

 *   name.last = "Williams"
 ```

+NOTE: The the [completed measure](Measure-ComputableCDCPatientImpactAndHospitalCapacity.html) may vary slightly from the
+text in this section.
-To save space only the description for the first population in the first group will be provided in
-this narrative.
-However, the [completed measure](Measure-ComputableCDCPatientImpactAndHospitalCapacity.html)
+1. To save space only the description for the first population in the first group will be provided in this narrative.
+However,
-includes descriptions for all populations.
+it is included in the completed measure.
+2. Technical corrections made to ensure measure

 ### Patient Impact and Hospital Capacity Module Definition
 Like the phrase book, this walkthrough is based on the measure derived from the CDC Patient Impact and